History of Athens: Origins and early history

+Founding myths

 According to legend, Athens was formerly ruled by kings, a situation which may have continued up until the 9th century BC.
 From later accounts, it is believed that these kings stood at the head of a land-owning aristocracy known as the Eupatridae (the 'well-born'), whose instrument of government was a Council which met on the Hill of Ares, called the Areopagus and appointed the chief city officials, the archons and the polemarch (commander-in-chief).
 The most famous king of Athens was Theseus, a prominent figure in Greek Mythology who killed the Minotaur.
+A slightly different mythical version of Athens' past is given in Plato's dialogue Timaeus.
+In this dialogue, a story is told about information given to Athenian leader Solon from Egyptian priests of the goddess Neith while he visited Egypt, according to which a well advanced Athenian state was established 9,000 years prior to his time that preceded Egypt's oldest kingdom by a thousand years.
+The laws of that state were the most just and largely inspired the various kings of Egypt when making laws for their kingdom.
+This story is not supported by any scholarly evidence, as no Athenian state is known to have existed during the 10th millennium BC.
+In addition, no evidence exists of any possible cultural or other ties between Egypt and any part of present-day Greece at such early a date.

+Archaic period

-During this period, Athens succeeded in bringing the other towns of Attica under its rule.
+During the 1st millennium BC, Athens succeeded in bringing the other towns of Attica under its rule.
 This process of synoikismos – the bringing together into one home – created the largest and wealthiest state on the Greek mainland, but it also created a larger class of people excluded from political life by the nobility.
 By the 7th century BC, social unrest had become widespread, and the Areopagus appointed Draco to draft a strict new code of law (hence the word 'draconian').
-When this failed, they appointed Solon, with a mandate to create a new constitution (in 594 BC).
+When this failed, they appointed Solon with a mandate to create a new constitution in 594 BC.